Bellows: Double-acting piston bellows

+Pair of piston bellow tubes and plungers used by the Moro on display at the Museum of the Filipino People in Manila's Rizal Park.

 Double-acting piston bellows are a type of bellows used by blacksmiths and smelters to increase the air flow going into the forge, with the property that air is blown out on both strokes of the handle (in contrast to simpler and more common bellows that blow air when the stroke is in one direction and refill the bellows in the other direction).
 These bellows blow a more constant, and thus stronger, blast than simple bellows.
 Such bellows existed in China at least since the 5th century BC, when it was invented, and had reached Europe by the 16th century.
 In 240 BC, The ancient Greek inventor Ctesibius of Alexandria independently invented a double-action piston bellow used to lift water from one level to another.

 A piston is enclosed in a rectangular box with a handle coming out one side.
 The piston edges are covered with feathers, fur, or soft paper to ensure that it is airtight and lubricated.
 As the piston is pulled, air enters from the far side and the air in the near chamber is compressed and forced into a side chamber, where it flows through the nozzle.
 Then as it is pushed air enters from the near side and the air in the far chamber flows through the same nozzle.